Quilting as a Hobby

 The final step which makes this project a quilt is the process of quilting.
-Quilting is a pattern of threads which cover the entire project.
+Quilting is a pattern of threads which covers the entire project.
 The simplest quilting pattern is to stitch the ditch.
 Other methods of quilting may be done with hand stitching or on a standard sewing machine.

 Flower Applique with Quilting